LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 ### version 0.??.0
 *Released*: ??
 July 2020
-* Add option to Bind QueryModels to URL
-    * When a model is configured with bindURL set to true we will persist some model state to the URL, and read model state from the URL.
-This allows users to share pages with filters/sorts/etc.
+* Implement URL Binding for QueryModel/withQueryModels
     * For this feature to work your usage of withQueryModels must be a child of a configured React Router (see packages/components/src/stories/QueryModel.tsx for an example)
 * QueryModel: charts has been changed from IDataViewInfo to DataViewInfo
     * QueryModelLoader has been updated to support this
 * Fixed an issue in DefaultQueryModelLoader where loadCharts was returning unsupported charts.
 * QueryModel: Added fields
     * bindURL
     * selectedReportId
 * QueryModel: Added urlQueryParams getter
 * Removed unused getter methods from DataViewInfo

 ### version 0.78.3
 *Released*: 22 July 2020